Timeline

 }

-You can also clear a timeline column using the change_multiple_column_values mutation and passing null or an empty object in the column_values argument.
+You can clear a timeline column using change_multiple_column_values by passing null or an empty object in column_values.

 mutation {